nginxinc/nginx-gateway-fabric/docs/developer/quickstart.md

 > Note: You will need a valid NGINX Plus license certificate and key named `nginx-repo.crt` and `nginx-repo.key` in the
 > root of this repo to build the NGINX Plus image.
+> You will also need a valid NGINX Plus JSON Web Token (JWT) to deploy NGF with NGINX Plus.
+That JWT should be stored in the `license.jwt` file in the root of the `nginx-gateway-fabric/` directory.
+See the [documentation](https://docs.nginx.com/nginx-gateway-fabric/installation/nginx-plus-jwt/) for instructions on how to download and set up the JWT.

 To build the NGINX Gateway Fabric and NGINX Plus container images from source run the following make command: